alexmdodge/lemp-configuration/README.md

 ```
 which simply wraps everything up in a new tar ball.

-**Note** that once the file is uploaded you may need to set or change permissions
-on the scripts.
-In the `lemp-instance-config` directory you can run the following
-commands,

 # Setup
 Begin by running the server installation script,